james-stevens/powerdns-webui/README.md

 These issues are generic browser security restrictions, and not specifically to do with this code.

-* If your browser received the `index.html` (this webapp) over HTTPS, then the RestAPI **must** be accessed over HTTPS - this is where using an HTTP/HTTPS proxy is useful, as PowerDNS does not natively support HTTPS and sending all your data over HTTP is probably not what you want.
+* If your browser received the `index.html` (this webapp) over HTTPS, then the RestAPI **must** be accessed over HTTPS - this is where using an HTTP/HTTPS proxy is useful, as (as of v4.2.0) PowerDNS does not natively support HTTPS, and sending all your data (and maybe your API Key) over HTTP is probably not what you want.

-* You must be [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) compliant - in this context it means the web server that gave your browser `index.html` must list (in the header of the response) all the other HTTP/S servers you are allowed to access from the webapp.
+* You must be [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) compliant - in this context it means the web server that gave your browser `index.html` must list (in the header of the response) all the other HTTP/S servers you are allowed to access via the webapp.

-NOTE: For CORS, by default, you are allowed to access the Rest/API on the server that sent you the webapp.
+NOTE: For CORS, by default, you are allowed to access the Rest/API on the server that sent you the webapp, regardless of the port number.
 So this requires no special extra consideration.

+So, for exmaple, you could obtain the `index.html` page from port 80 (HTTP) but, on the same server, still be OK to access the PowerDNS API directly (port 8081, and **not** HTTPS).

 # The Example Config